 Learn more: MA vs. MS: A Guide

-It typically takes two years to earn an MA in communication when you attend classes full-time, and total costs can range from $30,000 to $120,000 [1].
-However, there are other options to explore.
+Earning an MA in communication typically takes two years when you attend classes full-time, and the total costs can range from $56,000 to $75,000 [1].
+However, you can explore other ways to earn the degree:

 Part-time degrees: Students enrolled in less than nine credits (or about three classes) per semester are considered part-time.
-When you want to continue working, enrolling in your program part-time may be beneficial despite the fact that it will take longer to earn your degree.
+If you want to continue working, enrolling in a program part-time may be beneficial even though it will take longer to earn your degree.

-Online degrees: Many students enjoy the flexibility that comes with an online degree.
-For instance, rather than attending a scheduled class on campus, you can watch lectures when it’s convenient for you.
-Online degree programs often have several start dates as well, so you don’t have to wait until the fall to begin your education.
+Online degrees: Many students enjoy the flexibility of an online degree.
+For instance, rather than attending a scheduled class on campus, you can watch lectures when convenient.
+Online degree programs often have several start dates as well, so you don’t have to wait until the fall or spring to begin your education.

 Dual degree programs: Some universities bundle the bachelor’s and master’s degrees together in a five-year offering, thereby reducing your education by about one full year.
 In such cases, you would need to elect to earn your master's while still working on your bachelor's and apply for your school's dual degree program, if available.